ryanatkn/react-typescript-closing-the-loop/README.md

 Are React and TypeScript flawless?
 Oh heck no!
 Are any big software projects?
 But in my opinion, relative to other solutions, they're good - and together, for building UIs, they're *great*.
-The future may hold something even better.
+The future will surely bring more evolution and new tools.
-I'm watching WebAssembly eagerly, and I think BuckleScript+Ocaml/Reason have a shot at winning a lot of developers from TypeScript/Flow in the next year or two.
+I'm watching WebAssembly eagerly, and I think BuckleScript+OCaml/Reason have a shot at winning a lot of developers from TypeScript/Flow in the next year or two.
 Elm and PureScript are also interesting alternatives.